anvillasoto/computer-pointer-controller/README.md

 7. __--output_path__ - output path for drawn video image and statistics
 8. __--threshold__ - probability threshold for face detection (0.6 by default)

+### Optional Arguments

+To toggle bounding boxes and direction lines per model, you can supply 1 to one or more of these:

+1. __--toggle_face_detect__ - toggle face detect bounding box (default is 1)
+2. __--toggle_eye_detection__ - toggle eye detection bounding box (default is 1)
+3. __--toggle_head_pose_euler_angles__ - toggle head pose Euler angles (default is 1)
+4. __--toggle_gaze_estimation_direction_lines__ - toggle gaze estimation direction lines (default is 1)

 ## Benchmarks

 For the benchmarking, the author created separate scripts for each models supported which can be found in __src/per_model__ directory.
 Basically it is the stripped down version on how to run main.py file as explained in the previous section which can be run independently.
+Each script requires a precision and device arguments to test for model precision and device environment to do simulations with.

+### Scripts

-The order of which they should run can be seen in scripts that follow:
+The order of which they should run can be seen in scripts that follow.

 ```
 cd src/per_model